 Information about Orica, relevant corporate governance information and key governance documents are available via Orica's website.
-In addition, the Investors section of Orica's website contains copies of the consolidated Annual Report.
-ASX announcements, and publications, briefings and presentations given by executives, including transcripts and webcasts, and outlines details of how information provided to shareholders may be obtained.
+In addition, the Investors page of Orica's website contains the Annual Reporting Suite, ASX announcements, and speeches and presentations given by executives, including transcripts and webcasts.
+It also outlines details of how information provided to shareholders may be obtained.

-4.1 SHAREHOLDER COMMUNICATIONS
+4.1 Shareholder communications